Top 5 Cobalt Miners To Consider

 My current preferred speculative cobalt projects

-My current favorite speculative cobalt miners would be Barra Resources (OTC:BRCSF) [ASX:BAR], Cobalt Blue Holdings Ltd, Cruz Capital Corp., and Tiger Resources (OTC:TRSDF).
+My current favorite speculative cobalt miners would be Barra Resources (OTC:BRCSF) [ASX:BAR], Cobalt Blue Holdings Ltd [ASX:COB], Cruz Capital Corp.(BKTPF) [TSXV:CUZ], and Tiger Resources (OTC:TRSDF) [ASX:TGS].

 Barra has a high grade shallow cobalt deposit (40,000 tonnes of contained cobalt) at Mt.
 Thirsty Australia, with low start-up CapEx of AU$65m.
 Cobalt Blue has a large shallow resource in Australia, with lower grades, but can generate significant by-product credits from sulphuric acid etc., and has significant exploration upside.
 Cobalt Blue's IPO at AUD 0.20 is coming soon.
 Cruz has 8 cobalt projects in North America, so significant exploration upside.
 Tiger is profitably producing copper in the DRC with cobalt as a by-product, and is very undervalued.
 Investors can invest smaller amounts in these stocks with multi-bagger potential.